ligato/vpp-agent/docs/Deployment.md

 ![grpc northbound](imgs/deployment_nb_grpc.png)
 TBD links to the code

-### Embeded deployment
+### Embedded deployment
-VPP Agent can be embedded in different project.
-For integration with Contiv we use ebmedded deployment.
+VPP Agent can be embedded in a different project.
+For integration with Contiv we use embedded deployment.
-In this case VPP Agent get's the configuration from Local clivent v1 through in memory calls.
+In this case VPP Agent gets the configuration from Local client v1 through in memory calls.

 ![embeded deployment](imgs/deployment_embeded.png)
 TBD links to the code